top of page

 Building or buying a "church" and then supplying and maintaining it is an enormous financial investment.
 Furnishings, acoustic equipment, occasional renovations and expansions, and regular maintenance are just a few of the expenses to consider.
 Then, of course, there’s the salary of an academically accredited “pastor”, which church members are expected to finance so that he can oversee every function of the church program.
 On account of this enormous investment, church leaders and members are frequently pressured into delivering results, even if those results are sometimes artificial and lack the power of the Holy Spirit.

-Note: Dare I point out that the millions of dollars invested every year into these “sacred” church superstructures could have eradicated the world's hunger problem many times over.
+Note: It’s worth considering that the vast sums of money spent on these “sacred” super structures could have eradicated the global hunger problem many times over.

 2) Formality

 • Dressing up for church every Sunday.
-This custom is not only absent from the New Testament, but does very little to glorify God, and only serves to further enhance the air of formality.
+This custom is not only absent in the New Testament, but does very little to glorify God.
+Instead, it only enhances the air of formality.

 • A lack of corporate contribution because time constraints prohibit all members from being able to participate equally.